 Lead plaintiff Tyson Duval-Comrie claimed the use of the Business Services Wage Assessment Tool (BSWAT) to determine pro-rata wages for people working at Australian Disability Enterprises discriminated against people with intellectual disabilities, in contravention of the Disability Discrimination Act 1992.

 The Full Federal Court decided in a 2012 case that was brought against the Commonwealth by two individual workers with intellectual disabilities that using BSWAT to set the wages of intellectually disabled workers was discriminatory and contravened the Act.

-Maurice Blackburn’s class action sought an end to the discrimination, and compensation for those workers who lost wages as a result of the discrimination.
+Our class action sought an end to the discrimination, and compensation for those workers who lost wages as a result of the discrimination.
 An agreement estimated to be worth more than $100 million was subsequently reached between the parties, which was approved by the Federal Court in December 2016.

 Affected workers who registered in the class action received an amount directly from the government in a scheme administered by the government.